 I’m pretty sure that flying with a baby and kids is a day every parent dreads.
 My husband and I just flew from the southern United States to the West Coast and back with a 5-month-old, 2.5 year old, and almost 4 year old.
 And the month before that I flew the same trip one way when we moved.
 This last trip was two full days of travel, four flights, no naps, and a ton of crap to carry and a car rental.
-I know we learned a thing or two for next time!
-I had this idea that maybe I’d find cheap tickets for me and the kids to fly home while Peter works…uh no way now that I know the logistics!
-Anyway, here is how we survived flying with a baby, toddler, and 4 year old across the country!
+I had this idea that maybe I’d find cheap tickets for me and the kids to fly home while my husband works…uh no way now that I know the logistics!
+Anyway, here is how to fly with a baby, toddler, and 4 year old across the country!

 This post contains affiliate links.

 Don’t pick the cheap seats through United Airlines.

 Especially when flying across the country with three small kids.
 They have been under a ton of scrutiny lately and it’s obvious why.
 They just suck at making bad situations better.

 They assigned our seats at every gate and did a terrible job.
 We were separated on all flights (2 of us one place, 3 in another) except the last one because of a nice guy who traded us seats, not because of the airline helping families.

 I’ve flown a lot with my babies now and other airlines have always moved people so that I can sit with all my little kids and have hubby help.
 I’ve even seen airlines offer miles for volunteers to help us out!
 Not like United, who placed my four-year-old in a seat alone by a stranger because they didn’t find the need to put him by his parents, even after we pleaded.

 Don’t schedule a layover less than one hour.